-In some cases, nursing home residents aren’t verbal and cannot tell loved ones they’re suffering from neglect.
+In some cases, nursing home residents cannot speak out to tell loved ones they’re suffering from neglect.
 Therefore, friends and family members must watch for the warning signs you’ll read over below.
 If you recognize these warning signs, it’s crucial to report them to state or local authorities.

 Whenever you suspect neglect or abuse, talk to a lawyer immediately.